Kanegraffiti/LessonPlans/Basic Science Main/Weeks1-8_Basic_Science_Lesson_Plan_JSS1-3.md

 - Common sanitation methods include **sweeping floors**, **mopping with clean water**, **washing hands with soap**, **packing refuse into covered bins**, and **clearing gutters or drains** so water can flow freely.
 - Keeping **gutters and drains clear** stops stagnant water from collecting and prevents mosquitoes and other pests from spreading diseases like malaria.
 - Practise sanitation every day by **wiping surfaces, washing clothes and dishes regularly, storing food properly**, and reminding family members to clean shared spaces.

+- Create a study box in your notebook for **Sanitation** with clear definitions, labelled sketches, and two everyday examples so you can explain it without looking at the textbook.
+- Add a short checklist that reminds you how to apply **Sanitation** in class activities, projects, or safety routines, noting common mistakes to avoid.

 ### Assignment